 Multiple tasks due on the same day can be tough to manage, so it's important to show that you know how to formulate a plan should the situation arise.
 So again, you should aim to provide a specific, tangible example from your career to demonstrate how you prioritize under the pressure of multiple tasks with the same end-of-day deadline.

-Still fine tuning a resume for a job you're going after?
-LiveCareer can help, via our free resume builder.
-And not only can we show you how to write a resume, but we can also guide you in cover letter creation, and help you figure out what you're worth.
+Still fine-tuning a resume for a job you're going after?
+LiveCareer can help, via our free Resume Builder.
+And not only can we show you how to write a resume, but we can also guide you in cover letter creation.